BennyTheDev/pipe-specs/README.md

 - Only 1 OP_RETURN is allowed per TX
 - No self-referenced burn events allowed.
 To burn tokens, they have to be assigned to a beneficiary receiver that represents a burner address.
 Exception is if no change address is specified as quadruple with the Transfer function.
 In this case, remaining tokens of a transfer will be indeed burned.
 - - This means a PIPE TX is invalid if it points to the output containing OP_RETURN or any scriptPubyKey entry _not_ containing a beneficiary receiver (address/pubkey)
-- Any rule-breaking TX will lead to skipping the TX entirely for inclusion in an index
+- Any rule-breaking TX will lead to skipping the TX entirely for inclusion of a token related result in an index
 - Indexers/wallets must detect reorgs and re-index from the first reorg'ed block - 7.

 ## Deploy Rules